makingdpeace/SongSpace3/README.md

 # SongSpace3

-Take a midi file and create an audiovisualization for the sounds in the midi file using p5js
+Take a midi file and create an audiovisualization of the sounds using p5js